IIIT-Delhi/byld-website-2.0/README.md

 - `src/pages` - All the pages in the website are stored here
 - `src/styles/globals.css` - The top-level and only css file in the whole thing, custom classes put here.
 - `src/layouts` - this directory contains the layouts for your pages
+- `src/content` - contains all the content that is to be rendered on events pages (hackathons, hacknights, techtalks) as well as projects and events section of the homepage.

+## Where and how to change content?

+### To edit events or projects on homepage

+You can edit according to the format of `eve.tsx` (events section) and `projects.json` (projects section) under the `src/content/home` directory to change the events and projects

+### To add a new event

+Just create a markdown file for your event under the correct directory.
+For example: let's say a hackathon "dummy hackathon" happened, then you will create a markdown file for it under the `src/content/hackathons` directory.
+Do not worry about sorting them into upcoming and past events, the event page will automatically sort it based on the date.

 ## Notes